-✓ Before lighting the boiler you are advised to have a Gas Safety Registered Engineer check that the installation of the gas supply
+- ✓ Before lighting the boiler you are advised to have a Registered Gas Safe Registered Engineer check that the installation of the gas supply is - gas-tight; - of the correct gauge for the flow to the boiler; - fitted with all the safety and control devices required by the current Regulations.

+Ensure that

-- is gas-tight; - is of the correct gauge for the flow to the boiler; - is fitted with all the safety and control devices required by the current Regulations. - Ensure that - check with the Installer that he has connected and terminated the pressure relief valve in a manner which allows safe discharge.
+- the Installer has connected and terminated the pressure relief valve in a manner which allows safe discharge.
 The manufacturers are not responsible for damage caused by opening of the pressure relief valve and consequent escape of water, if this is not connected and terminated. - the installer has connected the condensate outlet to a suitable drain pipe.